 I remember the first Thanksgiving our family passed on passing around giblets and headed straight for the coast instead.
 That Thanksgiving we had giant turkey legs on a stick while sitting on the beach and skipped the formalities for a much more memorable moment that as grown-ups , my sister and I still look back on with childhood fondness.
 These are the unique memories we hope to pass on to our own kids.
 There is no better way to do this than opening doors to the new horizons that travel provides.
 Coincidentally nothing brings out the amazement in the whole family like special wildlife sightings!

 You know what’s great about a family safari?
 It doesn’t have to include your entire family!
-Aunt Mauve is surely going to survive without you this Thanksgiving and you can happily do without her off color comments.
-If she really gets offended you can always offer to show her your slideshow of how much fun you had without her!
+Aunt Maud is surely going to survive without you this Thanksgiving and you can happily do without her off-color comments.
+If she really gets offended you can always offer to show her photos of how much fun you had!
 Plus when you get home, you won’t have the tornado of destruction that runs through your home when family takes up residence for the long weekend!

 5. Avoid early season snowstorms to enjoy springtime conditions in Africa.

 If you live in sunny California or balmy Florida, skip to #6, but for those of you who always get pounded by a nor’easter, the polar vortex or lake effect snow, remember that you can’t avoid the entire winter unless you move.
 However, packing up and heading out for a two-week safari while the rest of the city is still remembering how to drive in snow is a great idea!
 Do you really want to stay home and wager El Nino isn’t going to pan out?

 6. Try a bird of a different feather – ostrich for Thanksgiving.